8 Race Day Running Tips

 6. Get off your feet and SLEEP

 Race weekends can be hectic, busy, and exhausting.
 If you are traveling to another city for a race, make sure you hydrate while traveling.
 After traveling, walking around the expo, and exploring a new city, you need to make sure you get off your feet and get plenty of rest.
 Even though you may be anxious and nervous for the race, you still need to get off your feet and try to get some rest.
 I would also suggest you get plenty of extra sleep the week of the race.
 Being well rested will improve your performance on race day.
+I take a sleep mask with me as well just to make sure its dark.

 7. Bring the right gear to the starting line